kai618/Fire-Gas-Alarm/README.md

-# Fire-Gas-Alarm
+# Fire Gas Alarm
 An Arduino project using 2 Arduino UNO and 1 ESP01 as a fire gas detector.
+This was a final-term project of the course THCNTT1.

 [A short demo on YouTube]( https://youtu.be/Pv0fgiOIsCE)